-Given the unstable and often violent backgrounds our children come from, and their parents’ fluctuating incomes, it is imperative for Parikrma to address issues that a child faces at home, to prevent them from hampering a child’s development.
+Given the unstable and often violent backgrounds our children come from and their parents’ fluctuating incomes, it is imperative for Parikrma to address issues that a child faces at home to prevent them from hampering a child’s development.
 Our Community Development Services (CDS) manage this aspect of the Parikrma Model.
-The CDS team is manned by social workers with strong grassroots experience.
+Social workers with strong grassroots experience man the CDS team.
 They enjoy a rapport with families and are often the first point of contact.
 CDS workers form a bridge between the school and the family, constantly collaborating with teachers on solving problems stemming from the community.

 What started as a small initiative today has transpired into a hugely successful programme – creating an ecosystem that provides subsistence to support entire communities.
+From generating SDGs, creating livelihoods, employment, and women empowerment, to triggering a positive social change – the social impact is real.
 Today, Parikrma children from families previously considered ‘unbankable’ have the right to choose a better way of life.

 The Transformation so far...